Rommel93/Export_program/Chef/apache_cookbook/README.md

-# learn_chef_apache2
+### Apache Centos

-This basic cookbook configures Apache on Ubuntu.
+This basic cookbook configures Apache on Centos.